DevOpsBootcamp/website/source/bootcamp_content/docker-docker-docker.rst

 ---------------------

 There's a lot of security issues related to signing containers and trust. i.e.:
-There is no way to verify a Docker Container is trustworty.
+There is no way to verify a Docker Container is trustworthy.

 Many of the problems with docker are addressed by `rkt`_; learning from the experience of others, etc.